-- NOW the LORD said to Abram, "Go from your country and your kindred and your father's house to the land that I will show you. - 2 "And I will make of you a great nation, and I will bless you and make your name great, so that you will be a blessing. - 3 "I will bless those who bless you, and him who dishonors you I will curse, and in you all the families of the earth shall be blessed." - 4 So Abram went, as the LORD had told him, and Lot went with him.
-Abram was seventy-five years old when he departed from Haran. - 5 And Abram took Sarai his wife, and Lot his brother's son, and all their possessions that they had gathered, and the people that they had acquired in Haran, and they set out to go to the land of Canaan.
-When they came to the land of Canaan, - 6 Abram passed through the land to the place at Shechem, to the oak of Moreh.
-At that time the Canaanites were in the land. - 7 Then the LORD appeared to Abram and said, "To your offspring I will give this land."
-So he built there an altar to the LORD, who had appeared to him. - 8 From there he moved to the hill country on the east of Bethel and pitched his tent, with Bethel on the west and Ai on the east.
-And there he built an altar to the LORD and called upon the name of the LORD. - 9 And Abram journeyed on, still going toward the Negeb. - 10 Now there was a famine in the land.
-So Abram went down to Egypt to sojourn there, for the famine was severe in the land. - 11 When he was about to enter Egypt, he said to Sarai his wife, "I know that you are a woman beautiful in appearance, - 12 and when the Egyptians see you, they will say, 'This is his wife.'
-Then they will kill me, but they will let you live.
+And from your father's house,

+To the land which I will show you;

+- 2 And I will make you a great nation, - And I will bless you, - And make your name great; - And so you shall be a blessing; - 3 And I will bless those who bless you, - And the one who curses you I will curse. - And in you all the families of the earth will be blessed." - 4 So Abram went forth as the LORD had spoken to him; and Lot went with him.
+Now Abram was seventy-five years old when he departed from Haran. - Abram took Sarai his wife and Lot his nephew, and all their possessions which they had accumulated, and the persons which they had acquired in Haran, and they set out for the land of Canaan; thus they came to the land of Canaan. - 6 Abram passed through the land as far as the site of Shechem, to the oak of Moreh.
+Now the Canaanite was then in the land. - The LORD appeared to Abram and said, "To your descendants I will give this land."
+So he built an altar there to the LORD who had appeared to him. - 8 Then he proceeded from there to the mountain on the east of Bethel, and pitched his tent, with Bethel on the west and Ai on the east; and there he built an altar to the LORD and called upon the name of the LORD. - 9 Abram journeyed on, continuing toward the Negev.

-- 13 "Say you are my sister, that it may go well with me because of you, and that my life may be spared for your sake." - 14 When Abram entered Egypt, the Egyptians saw that the woman was very beautiful. - 15 And when the princes of Pharaoh saw her, they praised her to Pharaoh.
-And the woman was taken into Pharaoh's house. - 16 And for her sake he dealt well with Abram; and he had sheep, oxen, male donkeys, male servants, female servants, female donkeys, and camels. - 17 But the LORD afflicted Pharaoh and his house with great plagues because of Sarai, Abram's wife. - 18 So Pharaoh called Abram and said, "What is this you have done to me?
-Why did you not tell me that she was your wife? - 19 "Why did you say, 'She is my sister,' so that I took her for my wife?
-Now then, here is your wife; take her, and go." - 20 And Pharaoh gave men orders concerning him, and they sent him away with his wife and all that he had.
+- 10 Now there was a famine in the land; so Abram went down to Egypt to sojourn there, for the famine was severe in the land. - It came about when he came near to Egypt, that he said to Sarai his wife, "See now, I know that you are a beautiful woman; - and when the Egyptians see you, they will say, 'This is his wife'; and they will kill me, but they will let you live. - "Please say that you are my sister so that it may go well with me because of you, and that I may live on account of you." - 14 It came about when Abram came into Egypt, the Egyptians saw that the woman was very beautiful. - Pharaoh's officials saw her and praised her to Pharaoh; and the woman was taken into Pharaoh's house. - 16 Therefore he treated Abram well for her sake; and gave him sheep and oxen and donkeys and male and female servants and female donkeys and camels. - 17 But the LORD struck Pharaoh and his house with great plagues because of Sarai, Abram's wife. - Then Pharaoh called Abram and said, "What is this you have done to me?
+Why did you not tell me that she was your wife? - "Why did you say, 'She is my sister,' so that I took her for my wife?
+Now then, here is your wife, take her and go." - 20 Pharaoh commanded his men concerning him; and they escorted him away, with his wife and all that belonged to him.